Nikon Z7 Review: Autofocus Performance

 Shooting Speed (FPS) and Buffer

 The Nikon Z7 is capable of shooting at up to 9 frames per second when shooting in Continuous High (Extended) mode.
-Previously, there was a limitation that locked exposure after the first shot and limited images to 12-bit RAW, but Nikon removed this limitation as of firmware 2.00.
-With files hovering around 56 MB with 14-bit lossless-compressed RAW file, 9 FPS is quite impressive for a 45 MP camera – that’s a lot of data to process.
+Previously, there was a limitation that locked exposure after the first shot, but Nikon removed this limitation as of firmware 2.00.
+With files hovering around 44 MB with 12-bit lossless-compressed RAW file, 9 FPS is quite impressive for a 45 MP camera – that’s a lot of data to process.

 Unfortunately, the Nikon Z7 buffer doesn’t do a great job keeping up with all this data.
 You’ll only get about 19 photos at 9 FPS shooting (totaling a bit over two seconds before the camera slows down).
-Here is the full chart, comparing the Z7 to the Z6, D850, D810, and D800:
+The newer Nikon Z7 II shows some improvements.
+Here is the full chart, comparing the Z7 to a number of other Nikon cameras today:

 |Nikon Z7||NEF (RAW), Lossless compressed, 12-bit||44.7 MB||23|